tum-i4/munch/task_list.md

 	- *still to check:*
 		- *install.c*
 		- *stat.c*

+Task list (14.06.2016)

+- [x] Change source of printf as shown in [this patch](https://bitbucket.org/jwilk/fuzzing/src/default/patches/coreutils/printf-args.diff?fileviewer=file-view-default)
+- [x] Compile and run printf with afl-fuzz
+	- [x] test different formats
+	- [x] use one argument per text-file
+	- [x] use one argument per line
+- [x] Apply above to echo
+- [x] Make list of all coreutils program that work with command line arguments

+- [x] What common patch to be applied for Coreutils, to make afl-fuzz work with command line arguments?

 - How to read output information from afl-fuzz?
 	- [x] Read coverage information with afl-cov
 	- [x] Is coverage information enough to know input to the program?